fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 Go back out to the first hallway and continue W. From the main four-way intersection in the center of the tomb, you can:

 1. Go S and follow the hallway around.
 You'll come to a small room with an acid pool.
 There's a false wall W of the pool.
 Follow that around to a tomb with four coffins – careful, some of them are full of Mummies.
 The gate to the S is a red herring (the burial room beyond is empty).
 2. Go N and follow the hallway around.
 The first branch W is useless.
 You will have some trouble getting past the Tomb Robbers that are in the hallway.
 You do have the option of attacking them.
-For laughs, ask them about pyramids.
-They also seem to know a few things about words and the dungeon (aka the Kobito Mine), but nothing you don't already know.
+For laughs, ask them about **pyramids**.
+They also seem to know a few things about **words** and the **dungeon** (aka the Kobito **Mine**), but nothing you don't already know.

 In the next branch to the N, you'll find a room that the Robbers have already looted ("We got here first!").
-But one of the Robbers is stationary, and he has a hint: search 'east' in the chamber of fire, which is in the SW.
+But one of the Robbers is stationary, and he has a hint: search 'east' in the **chamber** of fire, which is in the SW.
 Let's go check that out now; the rest of this hallway is empty.

 3. Go W. There's a handful of side passages here.
 The first turn-off is S. Continue S to the chamber of fire – aha!
-There are two secret doors, E and S. Behind the E door is a room full of Mahotsukai with some of the most useful

-clues in the game, in terms of explaining the plot and what you have to do:
+There are two secret doors, E and S. Behind the E door is a room full of Mahotsukai with some of the most useful clues in the game, in terms of explaining the plot and what you have to do:

 > "Seven words to pass the gates.
 Each word can be found deep in a dungeon."

-If you ask about words: "Seven words for the seven ancient evils."
+If you ask about **words**: "Seven words for the seven ancient evils."<br />
-If you ask about gates: "Do you mean the gates of hell?"
+If you ask about **gates**: "Do you mean the gates of hell?"

 As a bonus you get to hear about another artifact and what it's for: